erythana/DOCKER.PXEBOOT/README.md

    ```
    This will create the two volumes in the same folder where the pxeboot.yml is located.
 To alter the boot environment, modify the `default` file in etc-pxeboot and the images in images-pxeboot accordingly.

-- After changing stuff you need to restart the docker container, like this:
+- After changing stuff, for example entries in the `default` file, you need to restart the docker container, like this:
 ```
 sudo docker restart pxeboot
 ```